Visit Saint-Rémy-de-Provence - All Things French

 • From Avignon, you can either:

-• Take a regional train or bus to Saint-Rémy-de-Provence directly.
+• Take a bus to Saint-Rémy-de-Provence directly.

 • Hire a taxi or use local transportation services.